akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 ## Key Contributions
 - Designed the circuit schematic in Proteus design suite software.
 - Programmed the ATmega16 microcontroller in AVR programming, utilising the UART communication protocol for system operation under trainer guidance.
-- Simulated the full system by performing co-simulation between schematic and AVR programming, loading the generated hex file to validate functionality.
 - Documented the project comprehensively in a final report and created the presentation for academic evaluation.

 ---